 Prepare your examples by using the STAR acronym.

-This provides a useful framework for organising your thoughts and delivering a concise and easy to follow description of what you did.
-STAR stands for Situation (a broad overview of the context), Task (what specifically you had to do and why it was important), Actions (what you actually did), and Results (what happened in the end).
+This provides a useful framework for organizing your thoughts and delivering a concise and easy to follow description of what you did.
+STAR stands for Situation (a broad overview of the context), Task (what specifically you had to do and why it was important), Actions (what you did), and Results (what happened in the end).

-4. Practice difficult questions
+4. Practice Difficult Questions

-Practising difficult questions has two benefits: firstly, it means that if you actually get asked these difficult questions you will actually be able to respond effectively, and secondly, you will be more confident knowing that you can answer difficult questions.
+Practicing difficult questions has two benefits: firstly, it means that if you get asked these difficult questions you will actually be able to respond effectively, and secondly, you will be more confident knowing that you can answer difficult questions.
 What will be difficult will vary from person to person, and is likely to focus around the areas of the job where they feel that they have weaknesses or development areas.

 Note down anything that you hope the interviewers will not ask you about and make sure you can respond if they do.
-Ideally, get a coach or trusted friend to ask you practice questions and provide feedback.
+Ideally, get a coach or trusted friend to ask you to practice questions and provide feedback.

 Common questions that are often seen as difficult are: